MoAwadalla/Image-Caption-Generator/README.md

 # Image-Caption-Generator
-This model uses deep learning to generate captions for images.
-It uses the Oxford Visual Geometry Group model.
+This model uses deep learning to generate captions for images using the keras library.